-Grantees in RISCA’s Investments in Arts & Culture category are not eligible to apply for Education Project Grant support.
-Investments in Arts & Culture grantees also may not serve as fiscal sponsors for organizations applying in the Education Project Grant category.
-One application per cycle will be accepted from each organization applying in this category.
-Individual artists are limited to receiving one Education Project Grant award.
-Eligibility criteria are different for organizations and individuals.
+Grantees in RISCA’s Investments in Arts & Culture (IAC) program are not eligible to apply for PGE support.
+IAC grantees also may not serve as fiscal sponsors for organizations applying in the PGE category.

 - A non-profit organization incorporated in and conducting business in the State of Rhode Island, with 501(c)(3) tax exempt status from the Internal Revenue Service, registered with the Rhode Island Secretary of State, governed by a revolving board of directors, trustees or advisory board drawn from the community at large and shown to be actively involved in the governance of the organization (for confirmation that your nonprofit organization is incorporated in the State of Rhode Island, visit the Secretary of State’s database).

 - Units of local government (cities and towns) may apply for support.

 - A public school, or a college or university with tax-exempt status.

 - State-run schools (RI School for the Deaf, Davies Career Technical High School, etc.)

 - A non-exempt, Rhode Island-based organization using a fiscal sponsor that fits the above requirements (see Fiscal Sponsorship section).

 In order to qualify for PGE support, your project must:

 - Be at least 10 sequential days of service in an education setting.

 - Identify RI Teaching Artists or arts organizations as partners.
 No out of state artists or organizations will be funded and applications that do not name artists or organizational partners will not be considered.